Interactive Inference: A Neuromorphic Theory of Human-Computer Interaction: The Concept of “Task” as a Reduction in Relative Entropy

 \subsection{Reducing Physical Relative Entropy}

-So we have a goal distribution, and a progress distribution, the relative entropy between which the brain is trying to reduce.
-Let us reconsider how, when we apply this concept to tasks in the real world, this can align with a reduction in the \textit{physical} entropy of the user's environment.
+So we have a goal distribution, and a progress distribution, and the brain tries to reduce the relative entropy between them.
+Let us reconsider how, when we apply this concept to tasks in the real world, this can align with a statistical reduction in the \textit{physical} entropy of the user's environment.

 Let us consider a seemingly simple everyday task: organizing socks in a drawer.
-Because the number of possible places where your socks might end up other than the drawer is infinitely large, random interactions make it much more likely that your socks are anywhere but inside the drawer.
-The task, then, is to reduce the relative disorganization in the location of your socks, or their physical entropy, relative to the location of the drawer.
-The goal distribution describes the probability of locations where socks might be stored inside the drawer.
-The progress distribution describes the probability of locations where socks may be found in the home.
+Because the number of possible places where your socks might end up other than the drawer is infinitely large, random interactions between, e.g., a human and the socks make it much more likely that your socks are anywhere but inside the drawer.
+The task, then, is to reduce the relative disorganization in the location of the socks, or their physical entropy, relative to the location of the drawer.
+The goal distribution describes the probability of locations where socks need to be found, inside a drawer.
+The progress distribution initially describes the probability of the more random locations where socks may be found in the home.
 We are going to assume both are normal distributions.
 To execute this task and reduce the physical entropy in the organization of the socks, we must expend physical energy (walk around and pick up socks, place in drawer), i.e., perform work.

-According to Interactive Inference, the information used by the user's brain follows a similar process: one that predicts any left-over physical relative entropy between socks and drawer.
+According to Interactive Inference, the information used by the user's brain must follow a process proportional to the physical distributions: one that predicts any leftover physical relative entropy between socks and drawer.
 The brain is merely minimizing the statistical difference in information about the location of socks and drawer that also defines their relative physical entropy, which is in and of itself a statistical property of objects.
-It means that the brain, in the process of acting to minimize the relative physical entropy is also minimizing the relative information entropy of the task, the Bayesian surprise.
+This means that the brain, in the process of acting to minimize the relative physical entropy is also minimizing the relative information entropy of the task, the Bayesian surprise.
 To do so, it calculates the statistical likelihood that an observation of a task object corresponds to the outcome of the task, after which it can estimate the chance that the task is complete using Bayesian inference \cite{Friston2006}.